IRS Voluntary Disclosure Program Helps You Avoid Severe Criminal and Civil Penalties – Quick Facts

 Civil FBAR penalties

 – The penalty for a willful failure to file the FBAR form is equal to the greater of $100,000 or 50% of your undisclosed foreign accounts’ value.
-The IRS has indicated that it may impose this penalty cumulatively for up to six years, and in the recent Zwerner case, has imposed the 50% penalty for four years running (case is still pending but indicates IRS’ willingness to impose cumulative penalties greater than the value of the undeclared account).
+The IRS has indicated that it may impose this penalty cumulatively for up to six years, and in the recent Zwerner case, secured a jury verdict imposing the 50% penalty for three years cumulative (the US Department of Justice ultimately settled in June 2014 for two years’ 50% willfulness penalties, the rough equivalent of the entire account value).

 – $10,000 per account, per violation for non-willful (negligent) failure to failure where the taxpayer can show no reasonable cause for the failure to file.
 This penalty can and often will be imposed cumulatively.